Table of Contents

 Each year, funding priorities for the Food Justice Fund grants are determined by the Food Justice Fund Leadership Council (FJFLC).
 Their decision-making is informed by their personal perspectives on the food system as well as data collected by SOFSA through our Community Listening Sessions, Food Justice Gathering exit surveys, working group conversations and more.

-- Access to fresh & culturally relevant foods
+- Access to fresh/culturally relevant food

-- Community gardens and urban agriculture
+- Community gardens/urban agriculture

 What are the two different “Tracks”?